You’ve seen the roll-and-go tools all over Instagram, but what exactly do ice rollers do for the skin?

 When is the best time to use an ice roller?

 Barring a couple of exceptions—more on that below—you can ice roll whenever you’d like.
-According to Czech, reaching for your ice roller as the last step of your skin-care routine is always a good idea.
+Along with rolling first thing in the morning to take down any morning puffiness, Czech says reaching for your ice roller as the last step of your skin-care routine is always a good idea.
 “I recommend using your ice roller to help spread products to all areas of your face,” also suggests Dr. Gonzalez.
 “For example, you can apply a moisturizer or serum to your face and then use your ice roller to spread the product to your under eyes, forehead, temples, cheeks, etc. Massaging the face with your ice roller can help the topical product absorb into the skin.”
+Rolling a cryo tool over a sheet mask will also allow the ingredients to better penetrate the skin and deliver a soothing, relaxing effect.

 Can you use an ice roller after injections?